Trump boosts virus aid, warns governors to be ‘appreciative’

 Yet Trump continued to suggest that states’ own failures were to blame for the needed intervention.
 “Normally these would be bought for states, just so you understand,” he said.

-The president has been under growing pressure from the nation’s governors to do more to bolster supplies, despite the perceived risks of speaking out.
+The nation’s governors have been exerting growing pressure on the president to do more to bolster supplies, despite the perceived risks of speaking out.
 From New York to Washington, they have pleaded with him to use the DPA to force companies to manufacture critical equipment.
 And they have begged for help in obtaining supplies like masks and testing agents, saying that states have been forced to compete against one another as well as the federal government on the open market, driving up prices, even as federal officials have pledged their help if states fail.

 In a Thursday night interview with Fox News’ Sean Hannity, Trump declared that Washington Gov. Jay Inslee “should be doing more” and “shouldn’t be relying on the federal government.”
 He dismissed New York Gov. Andrew Cuomo’s requests for additional ventilators to keep patients alive, saying, “I don’t believe you need 40,000 or 30,000” of the devices, which force air into the lungs of those too sick to breathe.
 And he said he was still weighing Michigan Gov. Gretchen Whitmer’s request for a disaster declaration, saying, “We’ve had a big problem with the young, a woman governor from, you know who I’m talking about, from Michigan.”